marian-stanciulica/Foodybite/README.md

 In order to compose multiple implementations of a particular abstraction we can use the `Composite` pattern.
 Thus, it's executed the first strategy that doesn't fail.

 The following is an example of how I composed two strategies of fetching nearby restaurants using the `NearbyRestaurantsService` abstraction.
-I chose to compose two abstraction instead of using concrete types to easily test the composite in isolation and to increase the flexibility of the composition as it's not bounded to a given implementation of the protocol.
+I decided to compose two abstraction instead of using concrete types to easily test the composite in isolation and to increase the flexibility of the composition as it's not bounded to a given implementation of the protocol.

 ```swift
 public final class NearbyRestaurantsServiceWithFallbackComposite: NearbyRestaurantsService {